-- 2.5 When a child is identified as needing SEN support, school employs a graduated approach of Assess-Plan-Do-Review adopting the recommended model for Special Educational Needs as set out in the Code of Practice (DfE 2015).
-The LA SEN Guidance is used as a guide for the identification, assessment and provision for SEN, and the forms provided are used for record-keeping.
-A register of pupils with SEN is kept as a legal requirement. - 2.6 Criteria for identifying SEN may include: - A child's early history and/or parental concern. - Low entry profile. - Low Foundation Stage profile. - A pupil's lack of progress despite receiving a differentiated curriculum. - Low achievement in the National Curriculum i.e. significantly below the suggested level for their age. - Requiring greater attention in class due to behavioural/learning difficulties. - Requiring specialist material/equipment or support for sensory/physical problems. - Having an identified Specific Learning Difficulty (SpLD) or Social, Emotional and Mental Health (SEMH) need. - 2.7 The SENCo and the class teacher, together with specialists, and involving the pupils, parents, consider a range of teaching approaches, appropriate equipment, strategies and interventions in order to support the child's progress.
-Outcomes are agreed and progress reviewed regularly using the 'Provision Map' software. - 2.8 Where, despite the school providing SEN support, a child has not made expected progress, school and parents may consider requesting an Education, Health and Care assessment by the local authority.
-The LA will expect to see evidence of the action taken by the school as part of SEN support. - 2.9 Reviews of children with SEN support are held each term and led by the class teacher.
-They provide an opportunity for parents to share their concerns and, together with the child and teacher, agree aspirations for the pupil.
+- Requiring specialist material/equipment or support for sensory/physical problems. - Having an identified Specific Learning Difficulty (SpLD) or Social, Emotional and Mental Health (SEMH) need. - 7.7 The SENCo and the class teacher, together with specialists, and involving the pupils' parents/carers, consider a range of teaching approaches, appropriate equipment, strategies and interventions in order to support the child's progress.
+Outcomes are agreed and progress reviewed regularly. - 7.8 Where, despite the school providing SEN support, a child has not made expected progress, school and parents/carers may consider requesting an Education, Health and Care assessment by the local authority.
+The LA will expect to see evidence of the action taken by the school as part of SEN support. - 7.9 Reviews of children with SEN support are held each term and led by the class teacher.
+They provide an opportunity for parents/carers to share their concerns and, together with the child and teacher, agree aspirations for the pupil.